Xvezda/dotfiles/README.md

 ./install # Check out usage instruction please
 ```

+If there is problem while installing, check CI build settings to resolve issue.
+Or, just [register new issue](https://github.com/Xvezda/dotfiles/issues/new).
+Feel free to ask :)

 ## Shortcuts
 | Commands                                                                                                 | Actions                                      |
 | ---                                                                                                      | ---                                          |